reemajedz99/Health-of-Diabetic-Patients-Data-Mining/README.md

 Health of Diabetic Patients .

 ## Project Goal:
-The goal of this project is to analyze patient health data and develop a classification model to predict whether a patient has diabetes or not.
-The dataset contains demographic information, lifestyle factors, medical history, clinical measurements, medication usage, symptoms, environmental exposures, and health behaviors.
-By analyzing these factors, the project aims to identify patterns and characteristics that are associated with diabetes diagnosis.

-The project will involve data preprocessing, exploratory data analysis, feature analysis, and classification techniques.
-The final model will classify patients into two categories: diabetic and non-diabetic, based on the available health-related features.
-This can help demonstrate how data-mining techniques can be applied to healthcare data to identify factors related to diabetes and support early risk assessment.
+Diabetes is a common chronic disease that can have serious effects on a person's health if it is not identified and managed properly.
+Identifying patterns and factors associated with diabetes can help in understanding the characteristics of patients who are more likely to be diagnosed with the disease.
+In this project, we aim to analyze a diabetes health dataset containing demographic, lifestyle, medical, clinical, and behavioral information about patients.
+The main problem we want to solve is classifying patients into diabetic and non-diabetic categories based on their health-related characteristics.
+The project is important because data-mining techniques can be used to discover meaningful patterns in healthcare data and examine which factors are associated with diabetes.
+We will apply data preprocessing, exploratory data analysis, and classification techniques to build and evaluate a model for predicting the diabetes diagnosis.

 ## Project Motivation